 This is the formula we will use.
 Most gravel bags come with enough to cover half a cubic foot.
 Given this estimate, you can assume that the 12×14 patio we talked about earlier will cost under $200 for the pea gravel alone.

 If you want colorful pea gravel or a similar type of gravel that is more extravagant, expect to pay anywhere from twice as much to ten times as much.
 This is the reason this gravel is so popular.
 It works, and it’s affordable!

 Pea Gravel Pros And Cons

 Now let’s get down to the nitty-gritty.
 Every building and landscaping material has its pros and cons.
-Here are the pros and cons of pea gravel!
+Here are the pros and cons of this magical gravel!